Weak disorder asymptotics in the stochastic mean-field model of distance: Proofs

-Before diving into the construction, we shall need the following simple lemma which follows directly from the memoryless property of the exponential distribution:
+Before diving into the construction, we shall need the following simple lemma which follows directly from the memoryless property of the exponential distribution.\vadjust{\goodbreak}

-\begin{lemma}[Powers of exponential distributions] (a) Consider the random variable $E^s$ where $E$ has an exponential distribution with mean $n-1$.
-Then, for any fixed $r> 0$, the conditional distribution of $E^s\mid E^s> r$ equals that of $(\tilde{E}^s + r^{1/s})$, where $\tilde{E}$ is an independent random variable with exponential distribution with mean $n-1$. \\(b) Consider the surplus random variable $(E^s- r)\mid E^s>r$.
-This random variable has the same distribution as the first point of a Poisson point process with rate \eqn{ \lbeq{rate-powers} \tsh{\Lambda}_r(x) = \frac{1}{s (n-1)} (r+x)^{1/s-1}, \qquad x\geq 0. } \end{lemma} We shall use part (a) of Lemma \ref{lem:expo-cond} in the construction of the coupling while we shall use part (b) in the proof of the distributional result for the optimal weight.
-We start by proving Lemma \ref{lem:expo-cond}:
+\begin{lemma}[(Powers of exponential distributions)] \textup{(a)} Consider the random variable $E^s$ where $E$ has an exponential distribution with mean $n-1$.
+Then, for any fixed $r> 0$, the conditional distribution of $E^s\mid E^s> r$ equals that of $(\tilde {E} + r^{1/s})^s$, where $\tilde{E}$ is an independent random variable with exponential distribution with mean $n-1$.